lloydroc/lloydroc.github.io/content/post/hardware/libgpiod-intro-rpi.md

 With `libgpiod` we have the following nomenclature:

-GPIO Chip - A chip that controlls multiple GPIO lines.
+GPIO Chip - A chip that controls multiple GPIO lines.
 The Raspberry Pi has `/dev/gpiochip0`.
 GPIO Line - Each GPIO Chip has multiple GPIO Lines.
 A line maps to physical GPIO pin.

 # Tools packaged in `gpiod`